samuwrite/samuwrite/docs/privacy.md

 ## The Web App

-The web app is served as static files.
+The web app is served completely by static files.
 It does not make any request to 3rd-party services.
 After the initial load, it is fully functional without an internet connection.

 To verify our claims, use browsers' built-in privacy tools such as [Safari's Privacy Report][safari] or
 [Edge's Tracking Preventation][edge].
-You can also see all the requests the app makes using developer tools such as [Chrome's DevTools][chrome].
+You can also see all the requests the app makes using a developer tool such as [Chrome's DevTools][chrome].

 [safari]: https://support.apple.com/guide/safari/ibrw35004465/mac